 \section{Abstract}

-Generative AI (GenAI) is reshaping work, but adoption remains largely individual and experimental rather than integrated into collaborative routines.
+Generative AI (GenAI) is reshaping work, but adoption remains largely individual and experimental rather than coordinated into collaborative work.
 Whether GenAI can move from individual use to collaborative work is a critical question for future organizations.
-Journalism offers a compelling site to examine this shift: individual journalists have already been disrupted by GenAI tools; yet newswork is inherently collaborative relying on shared routines and coordinated workflows.
-We conducted 27 interviews with newsrooms managers, editors, and front-line journalists in China.
+Journalism offers a compelling site to examine this shift: individual journalists have already been disrupted by GenAI tools; yet newswork is inherently collaborative relying on shared norms and coordinated workflows.
+We conducted 27 interviews with newsroom managers, editors and front-line journalists in China.
 We found that journalists frequently used GenAI to support daily tasks, but value alignment was safeguarded mainly through individual discretion.
 At the organizational level, GenAI use remained disconnected from team workflows, hindered by structural barriers and cultural reluctance to share practices.
-These findings underscore the gap between individual and collective adoption, pointing to the need for accounting for organizational structures, cultural norms, and workflow integration when designing GenAI for collaborative work.
+These findings underscore the gap between individual and collaborative work, pointing to the need to account for organizational structures, cultural norms, and workflow when coordinating GenAI for collaborative work.